Locked Out of Relief: How Federal Cannabis Policy Harms Veterans and What Must Change

 Introduction

-For the millions of U.S. military veterans living with chronic pain, PTSD, traumatic brain injuries, and anxiety, the promise of medical cannabis has been both a lifeline and a legal minefield.
-Despite the growing body of evidence supporting its use and the legalization of medical cannabis in 38 states and Washington, D.C., veterans under Department of Veterans Affairs (VA) care remain bound by outdated federal restrictions.
+The hope of medical cannabis has been a lifeline and a legal minefield to the millions of U.S. military veterans who now live with chronic pain, PTSD, traumatic brain injuries, and anxiety.
+Although there is an increasing amount of evidence to support its use and medical cannabis has been legalized in 38 states and Washington, D.C., these veterans under the care of the Department of Veterans Affairs (VA) are still under the old limitations of the federal system.
 The result?
-Veterans are too often denied access to non-narcotic, plant-based therapies that could transform their quality of life.
+The veterans lack access to non-narcotic, plant-based therapies that will change their quality of life.

-In this blog, we unpack the real-world impact of federal cannabis policy on veterans and explore the urgent reforms needed to bring relief, respect, and real options back to those who have served.
+Here in this blog, we untangle the practical effects of federal cannabis policy on the veterans and provide an idea of the immediate reforms that will bring relief, respect, and viable choices to those who have served.

 The Federal Blockade: Schedule I and the VA Wall

-This scheduling prevents VA doctors from prescribing or even recommending cannabis—even in states where medical marijuana is fully legal.
-As a result, VA clinicians are bound by regulation, leaving veterans to navigate fragmented, non-VA care systems without coordinated support.
-Veterans are left paying out of pocket, often with no reimbursement, and no way to integrate their treatment into their VA medical records.
+Such a schedule does not allow VA physicians to prescribe, or even recommend cannabis, in the states where medical marijuana is legalized fully.
+Consequently, VA clinicians are regulated, and veterans are left to face disjointed non-VA systems of care with no coordinated assistance.
+Veterans are paying out of pocket with no reimbursement, usually, and no means of getting their treatment to be included in their VA medical records.

 Veterans Pay the Price: The Human Toll of Restrictive Policy